damiancipolat/Learning-Docker/resumen.md

 username: damcipolat
 password: sxxxxx
 ```
-- ¿How to publish images in docker hub?
+- ¿How to publish images in docker hub?, is necesesary stay logged.

 ```sh
 docker push damcipolat/node